 LEADERSHIP OF THE COMMISSION IN BRAZIL

-- Co-chair: Paola Pugliese, Partner at Lefosse Advogados
+- Chair: Paola Pugliese, Partner at Lefosse Advogados

-- Co-chair: Tatiana Lins Cruz, Partner at TozziniFreire Advogados
+- Vice-chair: Tatiana Lins Cruz, Partner at TozziniFreire Advogados

-- Co-chair: Milena Mundim, Partner at Lefosse Advogados
+- Vice-chair: Milena Mundim, Partner at Lefosse Advogados

 PUBLICATIONS, TOOLS AND PAST PROJECTS